 In contrast to the House—where representation is proportional to population—each state has two senators, regardless of size.
 This system of equal representation in the Senate benefits smaller states, as they have a disproportionate influence relative to their size.

 Senators serve six-year terms, and there is no limit to how many terms they can serve.
 Only one-third of the Senate is up for election every two years.
-According to the Constitution, a prospective senator must be at least 30 years old and have been a U.S. citizen for at least seven years.
+According to the Constitution, a prospective senator must be at least 30 years old and have been a U.S. citizen for at least nine years.
 Like representatives, they must also live in the state they represent.

 The vice president is not only second in command of the executive branch, but also president of the Senate.
 If there is a tie in the Senate when voting on a piece of legislation, the vice president casts the deciding vote.
 The most senior member of the Senate is known as the president pro tempore, who presides over the Senate in the vice president’s absence.